 Selsey Town Council and Chichester District Council are working in partnership with the community on a process called 'Selsey Vision' - an opportunity for all members of our town to give their views on the future of Selsey.
 Follow this link to find how you can help shape the future of Selsey by contributing your thoughts to the Selsey Vision.

 Selsey is a seaside town about seven miles (11 km) south of Chichester and lying at the southernmost point of the Manhood Peninsula.
 It is bounded to the west by Bracklesham Bay, to the north by Broad Rife (rife being the local word for stream or creek), to the east by Pagham Harbour and terminates in the south...
 Read More»

-The ‘Sea’s the Day’ project, which aims to raise the profile of Selsey’s fishing industry, has been launched thanks to a National Lottery Heritage Fund (yes, HLF has changed its name) grant of £35,800.
-Selsey Town Council successfully bid for the money for its Sea’s The Day project with support from the Selsey fishery, Chichester District Council and the...
+The ‘Sea’s the Day’ project aims to raise the profile of Selsey’s fishing industry in a historical context, but also to emphasise pressures on the current fishing industry from a changing economic scene and a changing climate.
+The project took place thanks to a National Lottery Heritage Fund (yes, HLF has changed its name) grant of £35,800.
+Selsey Town Council successfully...
 Read More»

 The RSPB's newest nature reserve at Medmerry offers long walks and cycle rides through an amazing new landscape only a stone's throw from Pagham Harbour, with new mudflats, tidal lagoons, saltmarsh, wildlife-friendly farmland, dragonfly-rich ditches and great views and sunsets.
 Situated on the Manhood Peninsula coast, south of Chichester, this is a ground breaking project and the first of its kind...
 Read More»